← Back to comparison

 Who is Crunch best for?+

-Freelancers, contractors and small businesses who want an accountant in the loop rather than just software.
-If you only need a tool to file MTD submissions, a cheaper software-only option will do.
+Freelancers, contractors and limited company directors who want an accountant in the loop without paying for a separate practice.
+If you only need a tool to file MTD submissions, cheaper software-only options like Xero Simple (£7/mo), QuickFile (free), or HMRC's own free tool will do.
+Crunch makes sense when the accountant access has real value to you.